Kimahriman/graphframes/README.md

 ## Building and running unit tests

-To compile the core project, run `build/sbt package` from the project home directory.
+To compile the project, run `build/sbt package` from the project home directory.
-To compile the Spark Connect Plugin, run `build/sbt connect/package`

 ## Spark version compatibility